 - Ages 22-70

-- Have a leg amputation above the ankle and below the knee
+- Are amputees with a leg amputation above the ankle and below the knee

 - Amputation occurred more than 6 months ago